-Sometime around the autumn months of 1968, approximately two years after the brutal slaying of Cheri Jo Bates outside the Riverside City College library on October 30th 1966, a strange incident occurred at Telegraph Avenue, Berkeley, California, that bore similar traits of the Zodiac Killer.
-However, one has to keep in mind that the Zodiac Killer has never been definitively linked to either this crime or indeed the Cheri Jo Bates murder.
+Sometime around the autumn months of 1968, approximately two years after the brutal slaying of Cheri Josephine Bates close to the Riverside City College library annex on October 30th 1966, a strange incident occurred at Telegraph Avenue, Berkeley, California, that was reminiscent of the Riverside murder.
+However, one has to keep in mind that the Zodiac Killer has never been definitively linked to the stabbing of Cheri Jo Bates or the accompanying communications.

 The distributor of Cheri Jo Bates' green Volkswagen Beetle had been tampered with, in the pretext to offering her assistance, when the only objective of the good Samaritan was to lure the young girl to her death.